vominhtri231/Notes/Java/Build tool/Gradle/Standout features.md

 ## Incremental build

-Gradle would cache the build result and associate with input's hash value.
+Gradle would cache the build result and associate with input and output's hash values.
-If input is unchanged, the cache will be used.
-The task will be marked as UP-TO-DATE
+If input and output are unchanged, the cache will be used.
+The task will be marked as UP-TO-DATE.

 ## Wrapper